NetLogo/Goo-Extension/README.md

 NetLogo 5.0 is required.

-You can download a snapshot of the extension here: https://github.com/NetLogo/Goo-Extension/downloads
+You can download a snapshot of the extension from the "download packages" section at the bottom of https://github.com/NetLogo/Goo-Extension/downloads.

 ## Development status